Blemming/PoE-newleague/README.md

 	- Tri-color tri-link gives you a chromatic orb when sold to vendor
 	- It is worth killing blue mobs groups early, but not rare mobs as they give little value compared to the time it takes to kill
 	- Frostblink is better than dash in many cases because it does damage
-	- Freeing Navali give syou access to prophecies
+	- Freeing Navali gives you access to prophecies

 ### Quests
 1. On the beach (*The Twilight Strand*) kill first mob -> to [Hillock].boss